15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 - Credibility anchor (1 sentence — specific outcome for a comparable company)

 Under 100 words total.
 Every sample here stays under that limit.
+For more on cold email structure and sequence design, see the B2B sales email template guide.

 Signal-Based Samples (Highest Reply Rate)

-Sample 1: LinkedIn post
+Sample 1: LinkedIn post18-25% reply rate

 Subject: your post on [topic]